pynapple-org/pynapple/doc/external.md

 As such, it can function as a foundational element for other analysis packages handling time series data.
 Here we keep track of external projects that uses pynapple.

-## NEMOS
+## NeMoS

 ![image](https://raw.githubusercontent.com/flatironinstitute/nemos/main/docs/assets/glm_features_scheme.svg)

-[NeMOs](https://nemos.readthedocs.io/en/stable/) is a statistical modeling framework optimized for systems neuroscience and powered by JAX.
+[NeMoS](https://nemos.readthedocs.io/en/stable/) is a statistical modeling framework optimized for systems neuroscience and powered by JAX.
 It streamlines the process of defining and selecting models, through a collection of easy-to-use methods for feature design.

 The core of nemos includes GPU-accelerated, well-tested implementations of standard statistical models, currently focusing on the Generalized Linear Model (GLM).